nmorgret/RFID-controlled-outlet/README.md

 ## Abstract

 The goal of this project is to design a way that an unmanned makerspace can allow a particular user to access only the machines that they have been trained to use.
-The method of controlling access needed to have the ability to remove a user's access without having the user present.
+The method of controlling access needed to have the ability to remove a user's access without requiring the user's presents.
 An RFID controlled outlet was the most obvious choice.
-After some research, the [esp-rfid](https://github.com/esprfid/esp-rfid) software was chosen for it's web interface and intuitive method of activating users.
+After some research, the [esp-rfid](https://github.com/esprfid/esp-rfid) software was chosen for it's web interface and intuitive method of creating new users.